undomained/teds/doc/contributing.rst

 When contributing a new feature or fix, it is important not to break anything in other parts of the code.
 To make sure that previously developed and tested software still performs after a change - in other words that there has not been a regression -  we run *regression tests* before every commit.
 If any of the tests fail, the conflict must be resolved so that all tests pass.

 For the Python code, this project depends on the Pytest testing framework.
-In order to run all tests, call ``pytest`` from the root source directory.
-In order to run tests for one module only, use the test script's path as an argument, e.g. ``pytest tests/im/test_im.py``.
+In order to run all tests, call :command:`pytest` from the root source directory.
+In order to run tests for one module only, use the test script's path as an argument, e.g. :command:`pytest tests/im/test_im.py`.
 For other uses of Pytest, have a look at Pytest's documentation (read a couple of the first How-to guides at least).

-Besides running tests in your development environment, the test suite is run automatically in a *runner* with each push to Bitbucket.
+Besides running tests in your development environment, the test suite is run automatically in a :dfn:`runner` with each push to Bitbucket.
 The status of the latest run of the test suite is seen at the repository's overview page: https://bitbucket.org/sron_earth/teds (on the right side you will find something like "Pipeline # for master").
 Detailed logs of all tests are found by clicking on Pipelines on the left side of the page.

 A new piece of code or a bug fix typically warrants a new test or amendments to existing tests.
 It is thus normal for tests to keep growing over time and sometimes even exceed the amount of normal code.
 In order to see how much code is covered by tests, run